Josefina Phodaca-Ambrosio: International work

 Phodaca was elected president of the International Federation of Women Lawyers (FIDA) in 1958, and was an advisor to the Philippines' delegation to the United Nations.
 In 1959 she was appointed to the UNESCO National Commission of the Philippines.

 Church work

 Phodaca was an ordained elder in the Ellinwood Malate Church in Manila.
 In 1953 she became head of the United Council of Evangelical Church Women.
 Phodaca attended the United Church Women in America meeting in Ohio in 1955, joined a "fellowship team" on a world tour, and traveled in the United States as a lecturer sponsored by the United Church Women and the Presbyterian Board of Missions.
 In 1968, Phodaca-Ambrosio attended the Fourth Assembly of the World Council of Churches in Uppsala, where she, Pauli Murray, Rena Karefa-Smart, Annie Jiagge, and others worked to improve women's representation on the council's governing bodies.

 Personal life

-Phodaca married widowed lawyer and businessman Dominador Belmonte Ambrosio in 1958.
+Phodaca married a widowed lawyer and businessman Dominador Belmonte Ambrosio in 1958.
 She was widowed when her husband died in 1964.
 She died in 1970.

+She is a grandaunt from Tranquil Salvador III.